Esther Brunauer: State Department

 Brunauer herself had long supported the government's loyalty-security review program.
 In 1948 she had written:

 Testifying in front of the committee, she reported receiving anonymous telephone calls with "death threats and profanity".
 She said: "My husband is a loyal American ... an outspoken foe of Communism.
 I am a loyal American.
 I am not a Communist.
 I have never engaged in Communist activities.
 I never had any sympathy for a doctrine which conflicts with the basic principles of our American democracy."
 The committee exonerated her in July, but she found some of her activities at the State Department curtailed.

 During her husband's years of federal government service, he had passed four security clearance investigations.
 In April 1951, while working as a high explosives expert, the U.S. Navy suspended his security clearance to conduct another review.
 As a consequence, the State Department suspended his wife and subjected her to another security review along with him.
-Stephen resigned from the Navy rather than allowed himself to be found disloyal or labelled a security risk.
+Stephen resigned from the Navy rather than allow himself to be found disloyal or labelled a security risk.
 Esther persisted with the review and was forced from the State Department on June 16, 1952.
 News of her ouster only became public several months later.
 She showed the press the letter that said the action was based on the fact that she was a "security risk" but did not specify the grounds for that determination.
 She said she thought the "official reason" was her marriage but the real reason was "political expediency".
 She said she hoped the incoming Eisenhower administration would review the federal government's loyalty-security program "fearlessly and thoroughly".

 She once commented on the role of gender in her loyalty-security review after facing an all-male panel: